ElaineArchbold/fullstack-milestone-project/README.md

 ## UX
 My goal in the design was to create a very user friendly site where users could view and order their own custom print.
 I kept the Navbar and footer simple, and the colour theme is subtle.

+### Client stories
 * User A – As a new user, I want to be able to browse all available prints.
 * User B – As a new user looking to order a print, I want to be able to do this easily.
 * User C - As a new user I want to be able to search for a specific product easily.
 * User D - As an existing user, I want to check what items I have in my cart from a previous visit to the site.
-* User E - As an employee of Aloo Prints, I want to be able to login to the admin portal and update/add products.
+* User E - As an employee of Alio Prints, I want to be able to login to the admin portal and update/add products.

-The site can be viewed [HERE](https://alio-prints.herokuapp.com)
+The site can be viewed [here](https://alio-prints.herokuapp.com)

 I created Wireframes of how I wanted the site to look before starting.
 See below: